clemsonciti/introToML/README.md

 # introToML
+Welcome to Clemson University's Cyberinfrastructure and Technology Integration Training Workshops!

+Introduction to Machine Learning Techniques and Tools

+--The first half of this workshop focuses on machine learning techniques in Python (Scikit-learn), which remains the overwhelming first choice as a programming language for machine learning.
+--The second half of workshop focused on deep learning techniques in DIGITS, the NVIDIA Deep Learning GPU Training System, which is easy to learn and use.
+-- We will also learn how to process through the Palmetto Supercomputer.

+Instructions to set up the workshop
 1. Request to be added to the singularity group if you are not.

 Contact ithelp@clemson.edu and include the word "Palmetto" in the subject line with a request to be added to the singularity group.